Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Continue the trip to the quaint and lovely village of

-Jeravna, where, if you get up early enough you can watch the goats and the sheep being taken out to the fields, and jostle with the cows who are coming into the main square for a morning drink.
+Zheravna, where, if you get up early enough you can watch the goats and the sheep being taken out to the fields, and jostle with the cows who are coming into the main square for a morning drink.

 Day 8: Departure to